davidmalcolm/2014-cauldron-jit-talk/source/index.rst

     extern void
     gcc_jit_context_release (gcc_jit_context *ctxt);

-Simple memory mamangent for client code
+Simple memory management for client code

   Everything that's created from a context is cleaned up when the context is released.